Denver MBA Schools

 University of Denver

 The EMBA at the University of Denver is an accelerated program of 24 courses, which equal 60 credit hours.
 Classes are offered on alternating Fridays and Saturdays, and it takes 18 months to earn the degree.
 The program is designed for students with a minimum of ten years professional experience with at least eight as a manager.
 Management, finance, global business and corporate finance are among the topics explored in this program.
 Students must develop a social capital project and a business plan for a new venture.
 They choose a destination and take an international study trip as a group.
-Most notably, the program requires that students participate in Team Sail Challenge, a three-day trip during which they learn to sail in San Diego Bay.
+Most notably, the program requires that students participate in the Team Sail Challenge, a three-day trip during which they learn to sail in the San Diego Bay.

 MBAs are also available at two four-year, private not-for-profit schools in Denver, Colorado Christian University, located about eight miles from downtown Denver, and Regis University, roughly six miles from downtown.